You can register your ‘home rights’ with HM Land Registry - this can help stop your partner from selling your home.

-There are different rules if you own the property jointly with your spouse or civil partner, or if you’re not married or in a civil partnership.
+Your rights are different if you own the property jointly with your spouse or civil partner.

 Before you apply for home rights

 You’ll need to know if the property is registered in your partner’s name, and its title number if it is.